-On floor/aviary, measure at bird level head, between light bulbs, at drinker and feeder level.
+On floor / aviary, measure at bird level head, between light bulbs, at drinker and feeder level.
 Use the lower value to adjust to follow the recommendations.

-During the first week a higher intensity is needed to activate the birds.
+During the first week a higher intensity is needed to encourage the birds to eat and move through the area.

-From 14 days of age, start to use a dimming period of the light for 15-20 minutes at the end of the lighting program, to start training the chicks to find the way back inside the system or on the slats in the evening/night.
+From 14 days of age, start to use a dimming

+period of the light for 15-30 minutes at the end of the lighting program, to start training the pullets to find their way back inside the system or on the slats in the evening / night.
 After week 5, the light intensity should be decreased to calm the birds and prevent pecking and cannibalism.
 This is also recommended in open rearing houses and organic rearing.
-After 10-12 weeks of age, we would like to have a minimum of

-10 lux for white layers, and 15 lux for brown layers, to prevent floor and system eggs in later production period
+After 10-12 weeks of age, it is recommended to have a minimum of 1 footcandle (10 lux) to prevent floor and system eggs in later production period.